SharePoint/sp-dev-docs/docs/embedded/concepts/app-concepts/terms-and-def.md

 **Consuming Tenant**: The tenant in which the SharePoint Embedded Application has been registered and will execute in.

-**Container Type**: A property of Containers that uniquely identifies the SharePoint Embedded application workload the Container is associated with.
+**Container Type**: A property of Containers that uniquely identifies the SharePoint Embedded Application workload the Container is associated with.

-**Container Type Permissions**: Container Type level configuration describing permissions that SharePoint Embedded applications have to Container instances of a Container Type.
+**Container Type Permissions**: Container Type level configuration describing permissions that SharePoint Embedded Applications have to Container instances of a Container Type.
 The Owning SharePoint Embedded Application manages the Container Type Permissions.

 **ContainerTypeId**: A GUID specifying which workload owns the Container.
 For example, the Owning Tenant would generate a ContainerTypeID that is stamped on each of their Containers.